Anticipating your questions.

 When can I move in?

-A number of milestones need to be accomplished before we can open our doors for residents.
-First, we need to complete the permitting and zoning process.
-Then, we will begin our Priority Reservation Program, at the same time that we are completing our design and construction-estimating process.
-Once we have firmer details about pricing and floor plans, we will begin taking Pre-Sale deposits.
-When 70% of the apartments are reserved, we can obtain financing and begin construction.
-Once construction starts, we anticipate it being about a 22-month build time.
+Construction is slated to begin in Spring 2023 and we anticipate it being about a 22-month build time.
 So, it’s important that those who want to be residents think ahead and reserve a place at Opus for the future.
-That way, they can be part of the excitement and part of the community as we bring this dream to reality.
+That way, they can be pare of the excitement and part of the community as we bring this dream to reality.”

 How can I find out more?